WORKING WITH TUFTS SUPPORT SERVICES

 What is the relationship between TSS and Human Resources?
 Is Human Resources being subsumed into TSS?

 Human Resources will remain its own division and work closely with TSS.
-Now that TSS is handling things like forms, approvals and basic benefits information, Human Resources has more time to focus on core functions such as employee relations, organization development, learning development and career paths.
+Now that TSS is handling things like forms, approvals, and answering benefits questions, Human Resources has more time to focus on core functions such as employee relations, organization development, learning development and career paths.

 Read more: How TSS Supports HR (“How to” video and transcript)